NoelBram/Onotes/README.md

 ## Cursor :
 a control structure that enables traversal over the records in a database.
 They facilitate subsequent (:occurring later or after)  processing in conjunction with the traversal, such as retrieval, addition and removal of database records.
 Deterministic finite automation (DFA) : also known as “deterministic finite acceptor, DFA”, or “deterministic finite state automation, DFSA” that is a mathematical model of computation (or “finite-state machine”) that accepts or rejects a given string of symbols, by running through a “state sequence” uniquely determined by the string.
+## Depth First Search (DFS) :
+An algorithm that is used to traverse a graph/tree.
+DFS is good for traversing Directed Acyclic Graphs(DAG's).
+Its more commonly explained using a stack, with a FIFO aproach.
+With a group of nodes in the stack you remove the last node and visit its children.
+Next, you add the node and all of its children to a new stack.
+Then your reapeat the same process to the next node.
 ## Efficiency :
 In computer science it is equivalent to the concept of polynomial time (polynomial = fast).
 The general goal in how to quantify the notion of a “reasonable” running time.
 There is a final, fundamental benefit to making our definition of efficiency so specific: it becomes negatable (not comparable).
 It becomes possible to express the notion that there is no (single) efficient algorithm for a particular problem.
 Our definition in terms of polynomial time is much more an absolute notion; it is closely connected with the idea that each problem has an intrinsic (: belonging to a thing by its very nature) level of computational tractability: some admit efficient solutions, and others do not.
 #### Computational efficiency :
+If an algorithm achives qualitatively better worse-case proformance at the algorthmic level, than brute force search, then it has reasonable running time.
 The focus is primarily on efficiency in running time, but it is important that a program is efficient in the use of other resources as well.
 An issue that arises is the amount of space (or memory) used by an algorithm.
-If an algorithm achives qualitatively better worse-case proformance at the algorthmic level, than brute force search, then it has reasonable running time.
 #### Note : If the input size increases from N to 2N, the bound on the running time increases from cNd to c(2N)d = c * 2dNd, which is a slow-down by a factor of 2d.
 #### Proposed Definition of Efficiency :
 1. An algorithm is efficient if, when implemented, it runs quickly on real input instances